fl0rde/snippets/README.md

 Example scripts can be found in [/de/fl0r/sslsan](/de/fl0r/sslsan), usages are mentioned in the comment in the files above.
 Running each script with `python <script> -h` may give you some additional information.

-All beeded CT and SSL/TLS functions can be found in [/de/fl0r/sslsan/utils](/de/fl0r/sslsan/utils).
+All needed CT and SSL/TLS functions can be found in [/de/fl0r/sslsan/utils](/de/fl0r/sslsan/utils).

 ### Prerequisites